 Click for lawsuit updates prior to December, 2018

-FREQUENTLY ASKED QUESTIONS ABOUT THE NOTICE ABOUT INCREASED CIGNA RETIREMENT BENEFITS AND THE PROPOSED ATTORNEYS’ FEE AWARD:
+FREQUENTLY ASKED QUESTIONS ABOUT THE NOTICE ABOUT INCREASED CIGNA RETIREMENT BENEFITS:

 1. When will I receive my CIGNA pension benefit increase?

 You should have received a notice from Cigna at the end of January 2019 about your “A+B” retirement benefit as a result of this lawsuit.
 If your address has changed, you should fill in and submit an Address Verification Form to ensure that you receive notices about the payment of your benefits.
 You should also contact Prudential Retirement at 1-833-886-6703 to update your records with Cigna (refer to the “Cigna Plan” or provide your Social Security number to speak to an appropriate representative).
 The Court has ordered Cigna to make all small benefit cashouts and back benefit payments by the end of February.

 2. How much will the new CIGNA retirement benefits be?